-Have you ever caught a passing reflection of a woman and thought, “Who is she?”
+Have you ever caught a passing reflection of a woman and thought, “Who is the stranger in the mirror?”

 Did your eyes recognize her?

 How many moments and thoughts passed before you realized the stranger in the mirror returning your gaze, was you?